reeceholland/rugged_rover/README.md

 - creates udev aliases for the Teensy UART, RPLIDAR, and Razor IMU
 - builds the workspace
 - adds ROS setup lines to ~/.bashrc
+- provides the rover manager and UART permission service examples in this README

 After the script finishes, reboot: